EmiSadler/DoubleFeature/README.md

 ### Try It Yourself!
 [Link to Render](https://doublefeaturefrontendweb.onrender.com/)
-Give it a minute to load - Free-Tier deployments shut down with inactivity If the Initial Movie hasn't loaded when you start, click the logo, return to the homepage, count to 10, then try again :)
+Give it a minute to load - Free-Tier deployments shut down with inactivity.
+If the Initial Movie hasn't loaded when you start, click the logo, return to the homepage, count to 10, then try again :)

 ### Features